ApolloAuto/apollo/docs/howto/how_to_add_a_new_control_algorithm.md

 To add the new controller configuration complete the following steps:

 1. Define a `proto` for the new controller configurations and parameters based on the algorithm requirements.
-A example `proto` definition of `LatController` can be found at:  `modules/control/proto/lat_controller_conf.proto`
+An example `proto` definition of `LatController` can be found at:  `modules/control/proto/lat_controller_conf.proto`
 2. After defining the new controller `proto`, e.g., `new_controller_conf.proto`, type the following:

     ```protobuf